zeebe-io/enhancements/ZEP008-hot-backup.md

 This is outside of our control.
 The backup can fail due to several reasons such as remote storage is not available, or other i/o errors.
 We can retry it for a few times before marking the backup as failed.

-##### Failure scenarios in coordinator to zeebe broker communication
+##### Failure scenarios in coordinator to Zeebe broker communication

-- Backup request from coordinator to a zeebe broker is lost.
+- Backup request from coordinator to a Zeebe broker is lost.
-- Acknowledgment from zeebe broker to the coordinator is lost.
+- Acknowledgment from Zeebe broker to the coordinator is lost.

 In this case, the coordinator can resend the backup request.
 It is ok if a partition receives the request twice.
 Only the first request triggers the backup.
 The second request will be processed by the streamProcessor, but it will not trigger a backup.
 Instead it can just send an acknowledgment back to the coordinator indicating that the backup is already ongoing.

 What happens if a backup fails?
 If a backup failed, the coordinator can see the status via the monitoring query.
 If a backup fails, there is no use in re-sending the backup request with the same backup id.
 If a backup failed, then the users must retry with a new backup id.

+##### Rationale for restore process
+The backup should contain the snapshot and the log until the checkpoint position.
+However while taking the backup, raft will be writing new entries to the log concurrently.
+To simplify taking the backup, we include extra entries in the backup.
+Instead, during restore we will fix it by deleting all entries that should not be in the backup.

+However, after deleting the entries, according to StreamProcessor lastCheckpointId = backupId - 1.
+This is not correct, as it may trigger another backup with the same backupId.
+To prevent this, we write a new command restore backupId.
+This way, StreamProcessor on processing this command can just update the state and set lastcheckpointId = backupId.

 ## Compatibility